FilaCo/ads/README.md

 ADS (Algorithms and Data Structures) is a set of useful generic production-ready algorithms and datastructures.

+## :warning: WARNING :warning:

+ADS is in the early stages of development.
+Important features are missing.
+Documentation is sparse.
+DO NOT USE until 1.0.0 release

 ## License

 ADS is free, open source and permissively licensed!